 Sec.
-205. Standard List of Report Recipients - NOT INCLUDED
+205. Standard List of Report Recipients - NEW

 Requires submission of all reports to the subcommittees, the senate and house fiscal agencies, the senate and house policy offices, and the state budget office.
 Executive does not include.
 House includes new language.
-Senate does not include.